Passport to China

-Passport to China (a.k.a.
-Visa to Canton) is a 1960 British adventure spy film released by Columbia Pictures; directed by Michael Carreras and starring Richard Basehart, Lisa Gastoni, Eric Pohlmann and Bernard Cribbins.
-The screenplay, which concerns a pilot who tries to rescue a girl from Communist-controlled China, was based on a story by Gordon Wellesley and made by Swallow Productions and Hammer Films.
+Passport to China (released in the U.K. as Visa to Canton) is a 1960 British adventure spy film released by Columbia Pictures; directed by Michael Carreras and starring Richard Basehart, Lisa Gastoni, Eric Pohlmann and Bernard Cribbins.
+The screenplay, which concerns a pilot who tries to rescue a woman from China, was based on a story by Gordon Wellesley and made by Swallow Productions and Hammer Films.
+It was made as a pilot for a planned BBC TV series, but ended up being released as a theatrical feature instead after Hammer's earlier Tales of Frankenstein TV pilot fared so poorly in the US.
+Bernard Robinson was production designer, Thomas Goswell and Don Mingaye were the art directors, Roy Ashton did makeup, and Dominic Fulford and Arthur Mann were the assistant directors.
+Filming went on from 9 June until 1 July 1960.
+It was trade shown on 20 November 1960, and released in the UK (in Technicolor) on 26 December 1960.
+It was theatrically released in the US only in black-and-white in February 1961.
+Hammer historian Tom Johnson remarked that it did not have "the feel" of a Hammer production in general.

 Plot

-Don Benton (Richard Basehart), a former World War II combat pilot, now running a travel agency in Hong Kong, refuses to take political sides and flatly rejects an offer to do espionage work for the United States.
+Don Benton, a former World War II combat pilot, now running a travel agency in Hong Kong, refuses to take political sides and flatly rejects an offer to do espionage work for the United States.

-When Mao Tai Tai (Athene Seyler), an old Chinese woman who more or less adopted Benton during the war years, asks him to try to find her missing grandson.
+When Mao Tai Tai, an old Chinese woman who more or less adopted Benton during the war years, asks him to try to find her missing grandson.

-Knowing that the grandson was piloting a Formosan aircraft that disappeared over mainland China, Benton obtains a passport through a Russian friend, Ivano Kang (Eric Pohlmann).
+Knowing that the grandson was piloting a Formosan aircraft that disappeared over mainland China, Benton obtains a passport through a Russian friend, Ivano Kang.
 Flying to the mainland, he rescues the downed pilot.

-To clear the young man's name, Benton goes to Canton to bring back one of the aircraft passengers, an independent agent, Lola Sanchez (Lisa Gastoni), who has memorized a vital scientific formula and is willing to sell it to the highest bidder.
+To clear the young man's name, Benton goes to Canton to bring back one of the aircraft passengers, an independent agent, Lola Sanchez, who has memorized a vital scientific formula and is willing to sell it to the highest bidder.

-Kang tries to get the formula from her, but she kills him.
+Kang tries to get the formula from Lola, but she kills him.
 Benton hopes to get Lola out of the city, but as they work their way through holiday street crowds, she is fatally wounded by Kang's bodyguard and dies with her secret.
-Back in Hong Kong, Benton once more turns down an offer to do undercover work for the U.S. government.
+Back in Hong Kong, Benton once more turns down an offer to do undercover work for the CIA.